SdkcInstruments/Helical/README.md

 * Support for 8+ wavetable presets from multiple wav files.
 * Support for 10+ scale presets.
 * Support for Micro Tuning.

+# Acknowledgment
+Without the help of the following people, Helical would not have been completed.
+I offer my heartfelt thanks
+* <a href = "https://hananosuke.jp/">Hananosuke Takimoto</a>
+* Tanipoyo
+* <a href = "https://www.bofo.jp/">Tajima Yoshimi(Cloud Design on the panel)</a>